-Bolognese Sauce over Cheese Ravioli is an elegant pasta dish that will definitely impress your family and friends!
+Cheese Ravioli with Bolognese Sauce ~ is an elegant pasta dish that will definitely impress your family and friends!
 Bolognese sauce is a mouthwatering hearty meat sauce made from scratch, combining chopped beef with chopped veal to create a very light and tasty meat sauce.

-As kids growing up, it was normal for us to watch Mom cook a Sunday dinner for the entire family that usually started around 2 pm and ended around 6 pm.
-Her staple dishes were always pasta with meatballs, or cheese ravioli with bolognese sauce.
+As kids growing up, it was normal for us to watch Mom cook a Sunday dinner for the entire family that usually started around 10 am and ended around 2 pm.
+Her staple dishes were always pasta with meatballs, or cheese ravioli with Bolognese sauce.
 Through the years and still today, the family with all the grand kids look forward to grandma Maria Sunday dinners.

 Enjoy your weekend!
 Happy Easter!